 Valentina greco - PI

 Valentina was born in Palermo, Italy.
 Valentina was an undergraduate at the University of Palermo, Italy, got her PhD at the EMBL / MPI-CBG (Germany) (1998-2002) and did her post-doc at the Rockefeller University (2003-2009).
-Valentina is currently an Associate Professor in the Genetics, Cell Biology and Dermatology Departments, and a member of the Yale Stem Cell Center and Yale Cancer Center at Yale University (2009-present).
-Valentina has been the recipient of several awards including the 2014 ISSCR-Outstanding Young Investigator Award, 2014 Women in Cell Biology Junior Award (WICB) for Excellence in Research from the American Society of Cell Biology (ASCB), the 2015 Robertson Stem Cell Investigator Award from the New York Stem Cell Foundation (NYSCF), 2015 Mallinckrodt Scholar Award, 2016 Early Career Award from ASCB, 2016 HHMI Faculty Scholar Award, 2017 Glenn Award for Research in Biological Mechanisms of Aging, 2017 Class of 61 Cancer Research Award and the 2018 Graduate Mentor Award in the Natural Sciences, and was named the inaugural holder of the Carolyn Slayman Endowed Professorship in 2018.
+Valentina is currently a Professor in the Genetics, Cell Biology and Dermatology Departments, and a member of the Yale Stem Cell Center and Yale Cancer Center at Yale University (2009-present).
+Valentina has been the recipient of several awards including the 2014 ISSCR-Outstanding Young Investigator Award, 2014 Women in Cell Biology Junior Award (WICB) for Excellence in Research from the American Society of Cell Biology (ASCB), the 2015 Robertson Stem Cell Investigator Award from the New York Stem Cell Foundation (NYSCF), 2015 Mallinckrodt Scholar Award, 2016 Early Career Award from ASCB, 2016 HHMI Faculty Scholar Award, 2017 Glenn Award for Research in Biological Mechanisms of Aging, 2017 Class of 61 Cancer Research Award, 2018 Graduate Mentor Award in the Natural Sciences, and was named the inaugural holder of the Carolyn Slayman Endowed Professorship in 2018.

 Catherine Martone - Lab Manager